We provide the best settings to up your game in Apex Legends whether that’s for PC or Console. Everything you know to set yourself up for success!

 The ultimate Apex Legends solo queue tier list to help win your pubs

-The game has changed with Apex Legends Season 9.
-Here's how we rank the legends as per their strength and utility in a unique solo queue tier.
+As more and more legends enter the games, here's how we rank the legends as per their strength and utility for a solo queue player.

 PC Requirements and Recommendations